Modifying And Enforcing Custody Orders Or Support Obligations

 Circumstances may change after the court issues a final order for child custody, child support or alimony.
-In some cases, these changes can mean the original amount of child support obligation is no longer appropriate.
-Fortunately, Georgia family law courts recognize this.
-That is why you can petition to modify child custody and support if you have experienced a significant change in circumstances.
-If you are not receiving the amount of the child support obligation, you can also initiate actions to obtain the full amount to which you are entitled under the court’s order as well as any past due amounts.
+In some cases, this may mean the original amount of child support awarded is no longer appropriate or the custody arrangement no longer represent the best interests of a child.
+Fortunately, Georgia family courts recognize these realities and allow you to petition to modify child custody and support under qualifying circumstances.
+If you are not receiving the amount of the court-ordered child support, you can also initiate actions to obtain the full amount owed under the court’s order, including any past due amounts.

 Representation That Takes Your Unique Situation Into Account

 Obtaining a modification is not a simple matter of filing a form or one spouse claiming they cannot afford to continue making payments.
 The Law Office of Catherine Verdery Ryan provides tailored legal representation to people seeking to modify and enforce existing family court orders.
 Ms. Ryan takes the time to get to know you and your family so she can provide informed guidance regarding the best way forward for you.

 If you would like to speak to an experienced family law attorney about modifying an existing court order or how to get your ex-spouse to pay child support, call her office at 706-251-7612.

 The Legal Basics Of Custody And Support Modifications

 Because part of the role of a family law attorney is to provide you with the information you need to reach your goals, you are also welcome to read more about Georgia law regarding modifications and enforcement below:

 - Modifying child support.
 Upon showing a substantial change in either parties’ financial circumstances, child support can be modified or adjusted either upward or downward.
 If the court finds that there has been a substantial change that justifies a child support modification, the court then adjusts the child support just as if it was a new child support determination.